Tongue-Tied (short story collection)

 Tongue-Tied is the tenth in a series of collections of short stories by Australian author Paul Jennings.
 It was released in 2002.

 The stories

 Tongue-Tied

-A boy tries to get a rare fish for a girl in his school, believing that doing so will make her want to kiss him.
+A boy called Jeremy tries to get a rare fish for a girl in his school called Jill, believing that doing so will make her want to kiss him.

 Lennie Lighthouse

-A boy has teeth that glow in the dark.
+A boy called Lennie has teeth that glow in the dark.
 He has never lived with his mother.
-But one day, when he finds a letter mentioning where his mother might be, his friend tries to help him meet her for the first time.
+But one day, when he finds a letter mentioning where his mother might be, his friend Ritcho tries to help him meet her for the first time.

 Sniffex

 A sequel to the Unmentionable story Ex Poser.
 Boffin has now invented a smell detector, which he hopes will help him find out who has been flatulating every day in class.

 The Hat

-A boy moves from Melbourne to the Queensland rainforest to live with his father (because his mother, who had divorced, has died).
-The last thing the boy has to remind him of his mother is a hat, which he always tries to retrieve every time he loses it (even if it means risking his life), but his abilities are pushed to the limit when he loses it while being ordered to stand guard over the last known individual of a species of bilby.
+A boy called Jason moves from Melbourne to the Queensland rainforest to live with his father (because his mother, who had divorced, has died).
+The last thing Jason has to remind him of his mother is a hat, which he always tries to retrieve every time he loses it (even if it means risking his life), but his abilities are pushed to the limit when he loses it while being ordered to stand guard over the last known individual of a species of bilby.